By Scott Berkun, August 9, 2006

 is our own.

 [1] One popular interpretation of Genesis 2:17 is that God meant “you will be mortal” when he said “you will surely die”, so its not a lie – this is in line with the many who believe in the omnibenevolence of god or the perfect nature of the bible.
 While I question these positions, they are popular views and deserves mention.
-More to my point, in the context of Genesis, there is no reason Adam could know, when told by God he’d surely die, any of the interpretations of God’s words, or the symbolic meaning of all these things, we know now in the present.
+More to my point, in the context of Genesis, there is no reason Adam could know, when told by God he’d surely die, any of these modern interpretations of God’s words, or the symbolic meaning of all these things, we know now in the present.

 [2] This is of course, complete bullshit.
 I have never lied to anyone ever.
+I never had a friend, and if I did he did not have a girlfriend or any friends other than me.

 The link about apples not being in Genesis was added on 3/6/2012.
 I’d known about this common erroneous assumption, but didn’t see the need to call it out until now.